New AI forecasting tool aims to curb child malnutrition in Kenya

 The tool combines historical global acute malnutrition (GAM) rates from NDMA with weather data, conflict, and food prices to measure risk over a period of time.
 By relying on high-frequency longitudinal data, researchers confirmed that the tool outperforms previous approaches by a country mile.

 The team noted that since malnutrition changes gradually and underlying drivers tend to persist, past GAM levels are predictive of future ones.
-A key part of its success is its implementation on the field with Jameel Observatory’s partners, including the International Livestock Research Institute (ILRI) and the University of Edinburgh, leading the push.

 “Our collaboration (UC Berkeley) with the NDMA is for the generation of the early warning and triggering system,” said Constenla-Villoslada.
 “The NDMA and other stakeholders decide what interventions are held in their territories.”